-A proven leader and builder of technology, Grammens was named one of the 2016 (Real) Power 50 by Minnesota Business, speaks at countless technology conferences, co-launched Minnesota’s first Internet of Things Hack Day where inventors compete to build the best Internet enabled products in 12 hours and is a mentor to students of all ages through CoderDojo Twin Cities and Macalester College's MacStartups program.
+A proven leader and builder of technology, Grammens was named one of the 2016 (Real) Power 50 by Minnesota Business, featured on Power Moves, speaks at countless technology conferences, co-launched Minnesota’s first Internet of Things Hack Day where inventors compete to build the best Internet enabled products in 12 hours and is a mentor to students of all ages through CoderDojo Twin Cities and Macalester College's MacStartups program.

 Patrick is an engineer and social-startup entrepreneur, having founded Forest Restorations in 2004, the world’s first company fully-dedicated to the elimination of buckthorn and invasive species, and The Solar Ninja in 2010, a solar-powered mobile phone charger and blindingly bright wide-spread LED light in one convenient package.

 Delaney has also co-founded several IoT Startups and companies, including @chickenscoopAI, @termiplatform, Workflows.ML, Canister.ML, and has served as an Entrepreneur in Residence leading the Internet of Things Initiative at the United Health Group Startup Garage.
 His professional career spans from manufacturing to component sales to optical and electronic engineering to server and front end software design.
 His best language is MATLAB.